jeju5/management/cs/aws/aws_developer.md

     * x-forwarded-for header
       * Requester (Public IP) -> DNS -> Load Balancer -> Application Server
       * Application Server will get Requester address (public origin ip) as "x-forwarded-for header"
+* Session Stickiness (=session affinity)
+  * This ensures that all requests from the user during the session are sent to the same instance.
+  * By default, a Classic Load Balancer routes each request independently to the registered instance with the smallest load.
+You can enable session stickiness to make your service bind a request and an instance.

 # Route53